kora-projects/kora-docs/mkdocs/docs/en/documentation/http-server.md

     }
     ```

-    1. Any `@Nullable` annotation will do, such as `javax.annotation.Nullable` / `jakarta.annotation.Nullable` / `org.jetbrains.annotations.Nullable` / etc.
+    1. Any `@Nullable` annotation will do, for example `javax.annotation.Nullable`, `jakarta.annotation.Nullable`, or `org.jetbrains.annotations.Nullable`.

 === ":simple-kotlin: `Kotlin`"

-    It is expected to use the [Kotlin Nullability](https://kotlinlang.org/docs/null-safety.html) syntax and mark such a parameter as Nullable:
+    Use the [Kotlin Nullability](https://kotlinlang.org/docs/null-safety.html) syntax and mark such a parameter as optional:

     ```kotlin
     @Component